 • Mastiha and mahlepi.
 You can get the tears and whole kernels and ground them using a pestle and mortar or opt for the ground versions available in shops.
 Shopping info is included in the post and also in the recipe notes.

-• Grandma liked to steep anise seeds in hot water for 15 minutes, remove the seeds and wet her hands in the cooled-down anise tea while kneading the tsoureki.
-That is a tradition that I am honoring in this recipe.
-The anise tea gives a lovely faint aroma to this bread.
+• Anise seeds.
+Grandma liked to steep anise seeds in hot water for 15 minutes, remove the seeds, and wet her hands in the cooled-down anise tea while kneading the tsoureki.
+I am honoring that tradition in this recipe.
+The anise tea gives this bread a lovely, faint aroma.
 You can find anise seeds at your local supermarket or online.

 How to make tsoureki bread

-Boil two cups of water.
+1. Boil two cups of water.
 Add the anise seeds and let them steep for 10-15 minutes.
-Remove the seeds and let anise tea cool down.
+Remove the seeds and let the anise tea cool down.

-Add the yeast to the lukewarm milk and leave it for 10 minutes.
-Stir to dissolve, and leave it for another 5-6 minutes to expand and foam.
+3. Add the yeast to the lukewarm milk and let it stand for 10 minutes.
+Stir to dissolve it, and let it stand for another 5-6 minutes to expand and foam.

 Hands bathing in anise seed tea next to a dough on a butcher block.

-If you need to, use very little flour on the work surface and knead, wetting your hands occasionally with the anise tea until the dough becomes soft and elastic and does not stick to your hands.
+1. If necessary, use very little flour on the work surface and knead, wetting your hands occasionally with the anise tea until the dough becomes soft and elastic and does not stick to your hands.

 A hand punching dough in a bowl.

-Move the dough to a large bowl, cover it with plastic wrap and a towel, and place it in a warm place to do the first proof.
-(I use my microwave oven over the stove; the light under it keeps the oven at a perfect temperature for proofing).
+1. Move the dough to a large bowl, cover it with plastic wrap and a towel, and place it in a warm place to do the first proof.
+(I use my microwave oven over the stove; the light under it keeps a perfect temperature for proofing).

 Three long pieces of dough braided on a butcher block.

-With your dough create three long pieces.
+2. With one of the dough pieces, create three long ones.
 Braid them into a loaf.
 Set on a parchment-covered baking sheet.

 Two braided loaves of tsoureki Greek holiday bread.

-Repeat the same process with the other two pieces to create three loaves total.
+1. Repeat the same process with the other two pieces to create three loaves in total.

 A red brush brushing egg wash on Tsoureki.

-Beat an egg with a tablespoon of water.
-Brush the loaves with the egg wash and sprinkle almond slices on top.
+1. Beat an egg with a tablespoon of water.
+Brush the loaves with the egg wash and sprinkle almond slices on top.ย

 Detailed measurements and instructions can be found on the recipe card at the bottom of the page.